ro-berto/build/scripts/master/buildbucket/README.md

   trigger builds using buildbucket.
-* Parallel masters: since buildbot master does not lease/schedule a build that it cannot handle right away, multiple masters can be setup to poll the same build namespace(s).
+* Parallel masters: since buildbot master does not lease/schedule a build that it cannot handle right away, multiple masters can be setup to poll the same buckets(s).
 This allows parallel build processing.

 ### Implementation details